nandre21/Wallstreetbets-Sentiment-Analysis/README.md

 ## Overview

 This Shiny app provides an analysis of stock sentiments based on Reddit discussions in the infamous r/wallstreetbets subreddit.
 The dashboard in addition features real-time stock prices and graphs alongside this sentiment analysis.
 A daily sentiment score and the top trending stocks are updated once daily from these sources.
-You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/). **Note: It is not currently live due to limited resources.**
+You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/). **Note: It is not currently live due to limited rshiny resources.**

 ## Features